 At The Explorer’s Passage, we not only have a great respect for all things history but we also go out of our way to not leave any “history” of us behind!
 We are proud members of both Sustainable Travel International and Leave No Trace and incorporate their principles throughout each of our adventures.

-For the ClimateForce: Arctic 2019 expedition, we work hard to minimize our impact to the Arctic so that we can help preserve it for generations to come.
+For the ClimateForce: Antarctica 2020 expedition, we work hard to minimize our impact to the Antarctica so that we can help preserve it for generations to come.
 Consistent with our mission’s philosophy we also pay special care to our Carbon Footprint.
 We will be offsetting the carbon impact of each guest on the ship portion of this expedition and will provide the opportunity for each of you to partner with us in the endeavor.

-Each guest on this expedition will have the opportunity to film a one on one video with Robert Swan and Barney Swan.
-You will be able to utilize this video to help you enhance your personal story when you return home.
+Each guest on this expedition will have the opportunity to have one on one photographs with Robert Swan and Barney Swan.
+You will be able to utilize this and other media to help you enhance your personal story when you return home.

 A Personal Reference from the ClimateForce Team